idusam220/idusam220/README.md

 - ========👋 Hi, I’m Samuel Iduherubuntu =================
 - I have a bachelor's degree in IT
-- 👀 I’m currently interested in working as a QA
+- 👀 I’m currently interested in working as a QA (Automation Tester)
 - 🌱 I’m currently learning java@Selenium
 - 💞️ I’m looking to collaborate with anyone learning java@Selenium
 -